Tips for Avoiding Identity Theft while Traveling

 When you are out an about, do you really need to carry certain documents with you or can they be left in your hotel room safe.
 Carry the money and credit card you need for the day.
 Leave your passport, extra traveler’s checks, and additional credit cards in your room safe to lower your risk of ID theft – carry only what you think you’ll need.
 If you do become a victim you’ll lose less and your attacker will have access to less information than if you were carrying all of your identifying information.
-The same goes with your rental car.
+The same goes for your rental car.

 Is Your Laptop Up to Date?